USGS-R/RSurvey/README.md

 This [R](http://www.r-project.org/ "R") package is a processing program for spatially distributed data.
 It features graphing tools, query building, and polygon clipping.
 A graphical user interface (GUI) is provided.
+The GUI requires R operate as an SDI application, using multiple top-level windows for the console, graphics, and pager.

 Files can be one of four types as indicated by their extension: tables (_.txt_, _.csv_, _.dat_, or _.shp_), grids (_.grd_), polygons (_.ply_), or